 By Marcial Bonifacio

-My friends and countrymen, at the behest of House Speaker Pantaleon Alvarez, a constituent assembly may convene this month in order to form a Constitutional Commission.
+My friends and countrymen, at the behest of House Speaker Pantaleon Alvarez, a constituent assembly (Con-Ass) may convene this month in order to form a Constitutional Commission.
 The focal point will be amending the Constitution to federalize the Philippines.
 Such a rare and significant event necessitates meticulous deliberation, which is why I propose that the members consider the reasons I have presented for the shift from the current Manila-centric, unitary form of government to a decentralized system of federalism.
+I have also addressed some of the major concerns of federalism’s critics and included a few pithy proposals on which the new government may be structured.

 Vertical Balance of Power